systemd/systemd/docs/CODING_STYLE.md

   broken on Linux).

-- When applying C-style unescaping as well as specifier expansion on the same string, always apply the C-style unescaping fist, followed by the specifier expansion.
+- When applying C-style unescaping as well as specifier expansion on the same string, always apply the C-style unescaping first, followed by the specifier expansion.
 When doing the reverse, make sure to escape `%` in specifier-style first (i.e. `%` → `%%`), and then do C-style escaping where necessary.